ADDitude

-ADDitude is a quarterly consumer publication about attention deficit hyperactivity disorder (ADD ADHD) owned and operated by WebMD, LLC in New York, NY.
+ADDitude magazine is a quarterly consumer publication about attention deficit hyperactivity disorder (ADHD or ADD) owned and operated by WebMD, LLC in New York, NY.
 It contains feature and service articles about ADD, ADHD and comorbid conditions including depression, anxiety, and learning disabilities like dyslexia.
-It addresses topics including: diagnosing ADHD in children and adults, attention-deficit hyperactivity disorder treatments including medication and/or alternative therapies, parenting children with ADHD, learning disabilities and school challenges, and living with adult ADD.
+It addresses topics including: diagnosing ADHD in children and adults, attention-deficit hyperactivity disorder management and treatments including medication and/or alternative therapies, parenting children with ADHD, learning disabilities and school challenges, and living with adult ADHD.
 ADDitude magazine is described by child psychotherapist Keath Low as "The happy, healthy lifestyle magazine for people with ADD."
+It aims to be an advocate for children and adults with ADHD.

-The official web site for ADDitude magazine was launched in April 2007, and now contains free searchable archives, expert Q&As, ADHD bloggers and a directory of ADHD service providers.
+The official website for ADDitude magazine was launched in April 2007, and contains searchable archives, expert Q&As, ADHD bloggers and a directory of ADHD service providers.

 History

 ADDitude was founded by Ellen Kingsley (an Emmy-winning television journalist) in 1998 to serve the parents of America's 2-3 million schoolchildren with ADD and ADHD, as well as adults, with the disorder.
 Kingsley founded ADDitude as a web site a few years after her oldest son, Teddy, was diagnosed with severe ADHD.
 ADDitude became a print magazine two years later.

 Kingsley died from breast cancer on March 8, 2007.
 In her honor, ADDitude magazine started the Ellen Kingsley Award for ADHD Advocacy the same year.